Saddleback (bird): Taxonomy

+The genus Philesturnus was introduced in 1832 by the French zoologist Isidore Geoffroy Saint-Hilaire to accommodate a single species, the South Island saddleback, which is therefore the type species of the genus.
+The name combines the honeyeater genus Philedon and the starling genus Sturnus.

 The saddleback's common name derives from the demarcated brown plumage on its back, which resembles a saddle.
 The Māori name, tīeke, is onomatopoeic and comes from one of the species' calls: "ti-e-ke-ke-ke-ke".